International Fees From

-Fees for full time undergraduate courses start at £16,250 for Arts & Humanities subjects, rising to £21,750 for Human Biology and up to £37,350 for Clinical years.
+Fees for full time undergraduate courses start at £17,900 for Arts & Humanities subjects, rising to £24,900 for most Business based courses & £25,500 for Science & Engineering courses.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.